Homotopy Comomentum Maps in Multisymplectic Geometry: Unshuffles

-In defining the notion of $L_\infty$-morphismss in the multibrackets presentation one also has to deal with the following subgroup of the unshuffles: \begin{definition}[Ordered unshuffles] Let be $k_1 \leq k_2 \dots \leq k_\ell$ non-zero integers summing up to the integer $n$.
+In defining the notion of $L_\infty$-morphism in the multibrackets presentation, one has also to deal with the following subgroup of the unshuffles: \begin{definition}[Ordered unshuffles] Let be $k_1 \leq k_2 \dots \leq k_\ell$ non-zero integers summing up to the integer $n$.
 The group of $(k_1,\dots,k_\ell)$ \emph{ordered unshuffles} is the subgroup of $\ush{k_1,\dots,k_\ell}$ defined as follows:

 \end{definition}

 When working with unshuffles is useful to introduce also the so-called \emph{Cyclic permutations} \begin{definition}[Cyclic permutation] We call \emph{cyclic permutation} (of $n$ elements) the permutation $\varsigma_{(n)}\in S_n$ given by the following Cauchy representation